mindset-labs/mind-games-docs/grant_proposal.md

 * **```GameLifecycle```**: A modular and extensible method for writing (game-theory) game logic, allowing for seamless integration and customization of games.

 ### Bonus
-We plan to launch an NFT collection (free mint) as part of the platform launch where players can earn the NFTs simply by playing with friends on the MindGames platform.
+We plan to launch an NFT collection (free mint) as part of the MindGames platform launch where players can earn the NFTs simply by playing MindGames with friends.
 The art for the collection is ready to go but we want to create a valid launch plan and use it as an incentive for players to onboard.
 Art previews can be seen in [this X account](https://x.com/XionSenshi) and some details can be found in the [associated Gitbook](https://senshi.mindsetlabs.io).

 ## 6. Project Goals and Objectives